Toward Metaphor-Fluid Conversation Design for Voice User Interfaces

 \begin{itemize} \item RQ1: What metaphors commonly align with users' interactions in use-contexts such as commands, information seeking, sociality, and error recovery during conversations with VUIs? \item RQ2: How does a Metaphor-Fluid VUI compare to a Default VUI in terms of perceived enjoyment, intention to adopt, trust, likability, and intelligence, and in the characteristics of the metaphorical descriptions it generates?

 \end{itemize}

 These questions are explored through two studies.
 The first study (N=130) maps user-generated metaphors to different conversational contexts, revealing systematic variations in metaphorical preferences across tasks.
 Findings show that users do not conceptualize VUIs through a singular metaphor but instead shift their framings based on the use-context.
-The second study (N=91) empirically evaluates a Metaphor-Fluid VUI—which adapts its metaphorical framing dynamically—against a Default VUI that consistently operationalizes the assistant metaphor.
+The second study (N=91) empirically evaluates a Metaphor-Fluid VUI, which adapts its metaphorical framing dynamically across use-contexts, against a Default VUI that retains a single static assistant metaphor.
 Results indicate that Metaphor-Fluid design leads to significantly higher perceived likability, enjoyment, and intention to adopt, showing that aligning a VUI’s persona with context-specific expectations positively impacts user perceptions.
 However, findings also highlight individual differences in metaphor preferences.